 Summiting Chimborazo – Fulfilling a Dream

 My first attempt at summiting Chimborazo failed at 5700m in altitude.
-I had done everything right from acclimatization to training hard in the prior months.
+I had been meticulous in my planning, from acclimatization to training hard in the prior months.
 So you could say I was well prepared.
 But on summit night, the weather had not played along.
 The heavy snow fall in the evening had weighed on my partner’s mind and in his own words “getting buried in an avalanche is not worth the risk”.
 So shortly after midnight, he turned his back on the summit and stomped back down the mountain.
 I followed suit.
-As the saying goes ‘the mountain will always be there’ and two years later I would eventually make my way back to Chimborazo’s slopes to fulfill a dream.
+I was rather pissed off, but as the saying goes ‘the mountain will always be there’ and two years later I would eventually make my way back to Chimborazo to fulfill a dream.

 First attempt at summiting Chimborazo in January 2017

-In December 2016, I had come to Ecuador in an attempt at summiting Chimborazo.
-It is the highest mountain in Ecuador, and stands proudly at 6268m.
-I realized quickly that this would be a mammoth task.
-Base camp or the Carrel refuge is situated at 4800m and is the main point from which climbers depart to the main (or Whymper) summit.
-This is done in a single push so on summit day you have to ascend 1500 vertical meters.
+In December 2016, I had come to Ecuador in an attempt at summiting Chimborazo in the Cordillera Occidental.
+It is the highest mountain in Ecuador, and stands boldly at 6268m.
+I realized quickly that climbing Chimborazo would be a mammoth task.
+Base camp or the Carrel refuge is situated at 4800m and is the main point from which climbers depart for the main (or Whymper) summit.
+This is done in a single push so on summit day one has to ascend 1500 vertical meters.
 It is not surprising that I have met many folk who have failed to make it.
 I estimate the summit success rate on Chimborazo to be around 50-60%.
 Other than pure fatigue, weather plays a big factor in failures on Chimborazo.
 High winds and heavy snow fall being the main culprits.

 Second attempt in January 2019